Lab 2: Disassembling and Defusing a Binary Bomb

 $USER with your username when it runs the command (or you can replace it with your username yourself if you want).
 This command will create a directory called bombi (where i is the ID of your bomb) with the following files:

 bomb: The executable binary bomb

 bomb.c: Source file with the bomb's main routine

 defuser.txt: File in which you write your defusing solution

 Your job is to defuse the bomb.
 You can use many tools to help you with this; please look at the tools section for some tips and ideas.
-Two of the best ways are to (a) use a debugger to step through the disassembled binary and (b) print out the dissassembled code and step through it by hand.
+The best way is to use a debugger to step through the disassembled binary.

 The bomb has 5 regular phases.
 The 6th phase is extra credit (worth half as much as a regular phase), and rumor has it that a secret 7th phase exists.
 If it does and you can find and defuse it, you will receive additional extra credit points.
 The phases get progressively harder to defuse, but the expertise you gain as you move from phase to phase should offset this difficulty.
 Nonetheless, the latter phases are not easy, so please don't wait until the last minute to start.
 (If you're stumped, check the hints section at the end of this document.)